hathibelagal-dev/instantpolyglot/docs/eng/Historical_Indo-European_Linguistics.md

 | Gen. | *h₁méne |
 | Dat. | *h₁mói |

 Demonstrative pronouns often formed the basis for definite articles in daughter languages.
-PIE is reconstructed with several demonstrative stems, including *so-/to- (forming the basis of English "the" and "that") and *k̑i-/k̑e- (cf. Latin "hic, haec, hoc").
+PIE is reconstructed with several demonstrative stems, including *so-/to- (forming the basis of English “the” and “that”) and *k̑i-/k̑e- (cf. Latin “hic, haec, hoc”).

 #### Verbs